Travel of the future

-Richard Branson is a travel pioneer and 2014 he turns his attention to the stars, following a decade of anticipation.
+Richard Branson is a travel pioneer and turned his attention to the stars, following a decade of anticipation.
 Operating out of New Mexico's Spaceport America, Virgin Galactic is soaring higher to offer us space tourism!
 Initially these will be sub-orbital flights, with a view to eventually offering orbital flights.
-A seat onboard the spaceship costs a cool $250,000 and to fly on Spaceship Two, passengers will undertake full training before embarking on their 2hr flight into space.
+A seat on board the spaceship costs a cool $250,000 and to fly on Spaceship Two, passengers will undertake full training before embarking on their 2hr flight into space.
 Despite the mammoth cost, over 600 budding astronauts are already signed up!
 The hope is that, like air travel, space travel will become a feasible option for more than just the mega-rich.
 What’s more, it’s even been mooted that this could revolutionise long-haul aviation with the prospect of passengers flying from London to Australia in just a few hours!

 Personal Rapid Transit (PRT) pods may seem like something out of the sci-fi epic Bladerunner, but the technology is here now (albeit on a small scale).
 London’s Heathrow Airport has a 1.6km-long track where 21 ultra-lightweight, electric, unmanned vehicles ferry passengers from a business car park to Terminal 5.
 A citywide PRT system was tested in Masdar City in the UAE, an ambitious project to create the world's first carbon neutral city.
 However, the project has been shelved due to the current high cost.
 Today, they still have 13 initial podcars running on an 800m track shuttling students between a station and the Masdar Institute of Science and Technology.
 Whether a PRT could effectively replace taxis in busy metropolises remains to be seen but with companies such as NASA investing in SkyTran (a 150 mph overhead PRT, using only the amount of energy it takes to power two hairdryers), the sky’s the limit!